-#morboseprocess Here we she admission of “experimentalists”, probably of the like of Neilson, who are developing the early Jamaican rum process.
+#morboseprocess Here we see admission of “experimentalists”, probably of the likes of Neilson, who are developing the heavy Jamaican rum process.
 At the very end J.S. also notes the importance of skimmings.

 In commendation of this it may be stated that flavour is always strongest in the bottom part of the wash in the fermenting vat, when the albumen and yeast, &c., have subsided after fermentation.
 It is to be remarked, however, that rums of the most natural and most valued flavours are made in the most ordinary way, and without any effort of forcing, which fact directs and strengthens the belief that flavours may be intercepted, but not directly forced, by fermentation.
 I believe the water used in setting to have more connection in imparting flavours than is generally allowed.
 It is beyond dispute that the superiority of Scotch Glenlivat and Irish Poteen whiskies is owing to the soft, mellow, sweetish waters derived from surrounding peat bogs, and using in mashing and brewing.
 These whiskies are to all others what Jamaica is with rum.

 A very subtle admission happens here when J.S. grapples with intercepting versus forcing flavours.
 My reading is that there is an admission of peculiar character other than esters which is rum oil.
 Esters are forced by the #morboseprocess while rum oil is thought to be intercepted and dissolved from products like the skimmings.
 Rum oil has been bred out of our rums but when you find it, you’ll know it.
-Esters can be faked in contrived ways, as I’ve stated so many times before, but rum oil is nearly divine.
-Rum oil is produced during fermentation through the hydrolysis of glycosides (a discovery first reported on this blog but pretty much stolen from the latest Cognac literature) and many variables such as a long fermentation, and even a resting stage, increase the potential to split the glycosides.
-Please see: Mezan XO challenge.
+Esters can be forced in contrived ways, but rum oil is nearly divine.
+Rum oil is produced during fermentation through the hydrolysis of glycosides.

 Skimmings communicate in a far greater degree than molasses the characteristic stamp to rum.
 A spirit made of pure molasses and water would scarcely be rum; and instances are familiar of molasses having been removed from one place and distilled at another, which, with different skimmings, have produced an entirely different rum.

-This is a powerful statement that parallels much of what was said by Neilson and draws into question the greatness of New England rums.
+This is a powerful statement that parallels much of what was said by Neilson and draws into question the greatness of New England rums which would have had no skimmings.
 The current naive generation of new New England rums scarcely have any rum character and this I believe is what J.S. is talking about.
-However, decades later, Harris Eastman Sawyer would enter the fray in New England, and judging by his few writings as well as his sales to the tobacco industry, Eastman was able to make a rum purely from molasses that had that peculiar character.
+However, decades later, Harris Eastman Sawyer would enter the fray in New England, and judging by his few writings, as well as his sales to the tobacco industry, Eastman was able to make a rum purely from molasses that had that peculiar character.